Sloth bear: Dietary habits

-Sloth bears are expert hunters of termites and ants, which they locate by smell.
-On arriving at a mound, they scrape at the structure with their claws till they reach the large combs at the bottom of the galleries, and disperse the soil with violent puffs.
+Sloth bears are expert hunters of termites, ants, and bees, which they locate by smell.
+On arriving at a mound, they scrape at the structure with their claws until they reach the large combs at the bottom of the galleries, and disperse the soil with violent puffs.
 The termites are then sucked up through the muzzle, producing a sucking sound which can be heard 180 m away.
 Their sense of smell is strong enough to detect grubs 3 ft below ground.
 Unlike other bears, they do not congregate in feeding groups.
 Sloth bears may supplement their diets with fruit, plant matter, carrion, and very rarely other mammals.
-In March and April, they eat the fallen petals of mowha trees and are partial to mangoes, sugar cane, jackfruit, and the pods of the golden shower tree.
+In March and April, they eat the fallen petals of mowha trees and are partial to mangoes, maize, sugar cane, jackfruit, and the pods of the golden shower tree.
 Sloth bears are extremely fond of honey.
 When feeding their cubs, sows are reported to regurgitate a mixture of half-digested jack fruit, wood apples, and pieces of honeycomb.
 This sticky substance hardens into a dark yellow, circular, bread-like mass which is fed to the cubs.
 This "bear's bread" is considered a delicacy by some of India's natives.
-Rarely, Sloth bears can become addicted to sweets in hotel waste visiting rubbish bins even inside populated towns all year long.
+Rarely, Sloth bears can become addicted to sweets in hotel waste, visiting rubbish bins, even inside populated towns, all year long.
+Their diet includes animal flesh.

 In Neyyar Wildlife Sanctuary, Kerala, seeds of six tree species eaten and excreted by sloth bears (Artocarpus hirsuta, A. integrifolia, Cassia fistula, Mangifera indica, Zizyphus oenoplina) did not see significantly different percentages of germination (appearance of cotyledon) when compared to germinated seeds that had not been passed through the gut of the bears.
 However, seeds germinated much faster after being ingested by bears for three species, Artocarpus hirsuta, Cassia fistula, and Zizyphus oenoplina.
 This experiment suggests that sloth bears may play an important role in seed dispersal and germination, with effects varying by tree species.